newsnowlabs/docker-ingress-routing-daemon/README.md

 4. Create a custom routing table for each load-balancing node/TOS value/connection mark value/firewall mark value.
 5. Select which custom routing table to use, according to the firewall mark on the outgoing packet.

-The daemon must be run on both load-balancer nodes and nodes running service containers, but its configuration must be tailored in advance with the NODE_IDs of all expected load-balancer nodes.
+The daemon must be run on both load-balancer nodes and nodes running service containers, but its configuration must be tailored in advance with the `NODE_ID` of all expected load-balancer nodes.

+N.B.
+Following production testing, for performance reasons the daemon also performs the following configuration within the ingress network namespace:

+1. Sets `net.ipv4.vs.conn_reuse_mode=0`, `net.ipv4.vs.expire_nodest_conn=1` and `net.ipv4.vs.expire_quiescent_template=1`
+2. Sets any further (or different) sysctl settings as specified on the node filesystem in `/etc/sysctl.d/conntrack.conf` and in `/etc/sysctl.d/ipvs.conf`
+3. Disables connection tracking within the ingress network namespace.

+**(If you do not want these changes made on your hosts, comment out these lines before running the script).**

 ## Usage